 On mobile platforms, the size of the app is much smaller.
 The screen during the test stays blank, except for the digits marking your speed.
 There’s a “Powered by Netflix” highlight at the bottom right of the page which shows its lineage.
 It’s ad-free, which also gives it an added point from a user’s perspective.

 Fast, on the other hand, can only be accessed through the web, Android or iOS apps.
-While the compatibility between platforms may seem more than enough, it comes quite a surprise that not every internet-enabled platform can run it.
+While the compatibility between platforms may seem more than enough, it comes quite as a surprise that not every internet-enabled platform can run it.
 For instance, it's not compatible with Apple TV.
 On the other hand, Fast is a product of Netflix which has a lot of subscribers using the Apple TV.
 Nevertheless, the full-fledged nature of the Fast website allows for the excuse to not have an app on the TV as it can readily accessible through the web browser.

 Also on Guiding Tech